mikro-orm/nestjs-realworld-example-app/README.md

     cp src/mikro-orm.config.ts.example src/mikro-orm.config.ts

-Start local MySQL server and create a new database called `nestjsrealworld` (or the name you specified in the config file).

-Create database schema:

-    npx mikro-orm schema:create --run

-Now you can start the application witt `yarn start`
+Now you can start the application with `yarn start`.
+It will automatically create the database and run initial migration that sets up the database schema.

 ----------